You're always sticking your nose into my life

 1. Bloodless Award 2.
 Rousing Lie 3.
 The Sun...
 (Doesn't Shine To Everyone) 4.
 Tortuous Ways 5.
 Dying Slowly 6.
 Blood And Ache 7.
 Animal 8.
 Depressive Dementia 9.
 Eternal Eyes

 As far as pure rarity value is considered, Tortuous Ways must be a strong contender for a permanent position in the collector's hall of most wanted items ever.
 Musically Nephastus deliver fairly strong thrash metal with all the usual tricks, occasionally adding some semi-inspirational guitar lines of their own.
 Although the songs are not identical copies of each other, you cannot avoid some monotonous feel occuring from time to time.
-This may happen simply because Nephastus were certainly not one of their kind at this stage anymore, and music like this would have needed some very strong measures to jump out of the crowd.
+This may happen simply because Nephastus were certainly not one of a kind at this stage anymore, and music like this would have needed some very strong measures to jump out of the crowd.
 Probably the best way to experience this album is just to really pump up the volume so that the underlying primal power can have the biggest possible impact on you.

 NO MERCY - Widespread Bloodshed / Love Runs Red